droe/hopper-scripts/README.md

     known code blocks, call import by hash, and call/pop reg
 -   **Annotate Stack Strings in Selection** - annotate plaintext and XOR-encrypted stack strings
+-   **Annotate Yara Matches** - apply a set of yara rules to the currently loaded document and annotate a summary of matching rules as well as each string occurence for matching rules
 -   **Copy Selection As Python** - copy bytes in current selection to the clipboard, in python syntax, with assembly code in comments
 -   **Copy Selection As Yara** - copy bytes in current selection to the